knud/HackEDbeta2019Workshop/README.md

 ```

 ### Test using simple image inference
 First set up.
-We could follow the example from PINTO0309, but for convience the files are already in the report.
+We could follow the example from [PINTO0309](https://github.com/PINTO0309/TensorflowLite-bin), but for convience the files are already in the repo.
 The only difference is that the directory `test` is renamed `testSimpleInference`.
 Just for reference, the steps from PINTO0309 are below.

 ```
 $ # Don't do this.
 All the files are in the directory test already.